 Rev. Scott Planting, Director of Adult Formation, will talk about his 50 years as a parish minister.
 In 1975, Scott was installed as the minister of a three-church parish in the foothills of Western Maine.
 The parish was part of a cooperative ministry called Mission at the Eastward which supported small rural churches and offered a range of community services.
 After 35 years he was called to serve as president of the Maine Seacoast Mission located on the Downeast coast of Maine.
 The Seacoast Mission provides healthcare, pastoral care and social services to coastal villages and outer islands.
 Scott will talk about lessons learned along the way.

-January 25: "Youth" with Rev. Olivia Patterson
+January 25: "Ask Me Anything" with Rev. Olivia Patterson

 February 1 & 15: "After Ten Years: on Dietrich Bonhoeffer" with Rev. Dr. Victoria Barnett